invertase/react-native-firebase/docs/admob/european-user-consent.md

 ### Requesting consent information

 It is recommended you request consent information each time your application starts.
-The Consent SDK stores the users consent status based on the state of your AdMob settings.
+The Consent SDK stores the users consent status based on the state of your AdMob network.
 If the state changes (e.g. a new mediation provider is added) the SDK automatically invalidates the consent status (setting is to "UNKNOWN").

 The `AdsConsent` helper provides a promised based method to return the users consent status called `requestInfoUpdate`.
 This method